RHoKAustralia/local-linguist-server/docker/readme.md

 # Running in docker

-First, run `./init_db.sh`.
+### Initial setup.

+You need to run `./build.sh` to setup the initial docker environment, and after any code changes you make.

+Then run `./init_db.sh` to setup the database.
 This will take a long time on the first run, and will be faster on subsequent runs, but you shouldn't need to run it often.

 The other scripts in here should be self explanatory.

-You probably need to run `./build.sh` after any code changes you make.
-I don't know if there's a way to get docker to notice any code changes and rebuild.